 How to apply

-Complete a KickStart registration and we’ll let you know what we can offer you in the range of bursaries and grants.
-You’ll need to be enrolled at one of our campuses, as well as in an undergraduate degree.
+Express your interest and we’ll let you know what we can offer you in the range of bursaries and grants.
+You’ll need to be enrolled at one of our campuses in an undergraduate degree.

 Eligible students are provided with a $200 voucher to use at our bookstore to assist with the cost of textbooks.
 Students need to be enrolled full-time at a Federation University campus in the first year of an undergraduate degree.
 Eligible students may be awarded a maximum of one (1) Book Grant.

 The nursing grant allows eligible students for a complete nursing kit.
 Students need to be enrolled full-time at a Federation University campus in the first year of an undergraduate nursing degree, or Diploma of Nursing.

 Availability: The Nursing Kit is available to commencing 2020 students only.